Jeff Kelly Lowenstein

 Dr. Mangala has also served as President of the Board of Directors for the African Community Center which seeks to help in the integration of new African immigrants in the GR area.
 He is the co-founder of the Midwest Center for Diversity and Inclusion which seeks, among other things, to contribute toward the building of welcoming communities.

 Lisa M. Perhamus

 Lisa M. Perhamus was the inaugural Padnos/Sarosik Endowed Professor of Civil Discourse at Grand Valley State University.
-Dr. Perhamus is an Associate Professor in the Foundations of Education Program in the university’s College of Education.
+Dr. Perhamus is an Associate Professor in the Foundations of Education Program in the university’s College of Education and Community Innovation.
 Perhamus received her Ph.D. in Education with a concentration in Curriculum Studies from the University of Rochester, her Master’s degree in Sociology with a concentration in Urban Education from The New School for Social Research and her Bachelor of Arts degree from William Smith College.